killercup/trpl-ebook/trpl/loops.md

 ```

 The expression is an item that can be converted into an [iterator] using
 [`IntoIterator`].
-The iterator gives back a series of elements.
-Each element is
+The iterator gives back a series of elements, one element per
-one iteration of the loop.
+iteration of the loop.
 That value is then bound to the name `var`, which is
 valid for the loop body.
 Once the body is over, the next value is fetched from
 the iterator, and we loop another time.
 When there are no more values, the `for`
 loop is over.

 [iterator]: iterators.html
-[`IntoIterator`]: ../std/iter/trait.IntoIterator.html
+[`IntoIterator`]: ../../std/iter/trait.IntoIterator.html

 In our example, `0..10` is an expression that takes a start and an end position,
 and gives an iterator over those values.
 The upper bound is exclusive, though,